-Most military legal assistance offices offer notary services, free of charge, to military members, family members, certain civilian employees IAW AFI 51-304, retirees, and others eligible for legal assistance.
+Most military legal assistance offices offer notary services, free of charge, to military members, family members, civilian employees, retirees, and others eligible for legal assistance.

 A "notary" or "notary public" is a person authorized to administer oaths and to certify documents as genuine.
 Military notaries are authorized by federal statute (Title 10, United States Code, Section 1044a).
 That statute also requires all states and US territories honor the notarial acts of military notaries.